12 Taking Action

 Looking over his left shoulder at the seasoned warrior, Josah asked, “Then tell me.
 What will it take to repair the wall and gates?
 And do we have time?”

 “Josah, I’ve been very fortunate anticipating what Luka will do.
 But that’s because I knew of his plans.
 He never expected to have a Chronicler declare Eva Marie as the Lady, or that we would be here to defend her.”

 “Isn’t that something good, Graybard?
 As you said, ‘keep him off balance.'”

 Gray hopped on the wall and swung his legs over.
-He couldn’t help noticinng Ena paused long enough to watch his movement.
-While staring at Ena, the Warrior responded.
+He couldn’t help noticing Ena paused long enough to watch his movement.
+While staring at Ena, the warrior responded.
 “We can’t rely on reacting to Luka’s plan.
 If we make the wrong choices, he’ll have the advantage.”

 Josah whistled for Ena, lifting and waving his hands.
 Without hesitation, the big cat burst into a fast run.
 It amazed Josah to see her speed, slowing down before she would have collided with him.

 “Good girl!” he exclaimed as he rubbed her head.
 “I’ve watched Ena catch field mice this morning.
 She feints one direction, forcing the vermin to go where she wants it to go.
 And in two quick steps, Ena has her meal.”